Annual Report Card on Utah Legislature

 PDF version (Contains ratings charts and rankings)

-Senate Summary: Dan McKay (R-SL) received the top score in the Senate.
+Senate Summary: Lincoln Fillmore (R-SL) and Dan McCay (R-SL) received the top scores in the Senate.

 Bills are listed by number with house bills listed first.
 The sponsor(s) of the bill is in parentheses with the primary sponsor listed first.
 The tally on bills from each house is listed by Yeas, Nays and those Absent or Not Voting.
 Text of all bills can be found at http://le.utah.gov.